-NOTE: For information on recommended characters for user names and passwords, see Recommended characters in user names and passwords.
+NOTE: For information on recommended characters for user names and passwords, see Recommended characters in user names and passwords on page 144.

 Changing the default login password using web interface

 When you log in to the iDRAC web interface, if the Default Password Warning page is displayed, you can change the password.
 To do this: